PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/custom-form-factory.md

 ## Decorate the default factory

 {{% notice note %}}
-In those example we use decorator that are based on the default grid factory.
+In those examples we use decorator that are based on the default grid factory.
 But you could create a fully autonomous class as long as it implements the `GridFilterFormFactoryInterface`.
 {{% /notice %}}

 ### Factory decorator